 - Look for new traditions in your family.
 I mainly buy gifts for Khushi, but this year I am opting for homemade gifts.
 I’ve got a few beautiful ideas from Jordan Clark:

 - Give gifts in new ways.
-Look to consumables, experiences, or money for one significant gift rather than piles under the tree.
-I treated Khushi to Ariana Grande & Moosewala concert last year.
-Along with homemade gifts, I am creating themed gifts this year – like a Chinese Food-kit as she loves Chinese, a ‘Movie-Night box for her with a movie (obviously!), popcorn, can of soft drink, chocolates and candy etc.
+Look to consumables, experiences, or money for one significant gift rather than pile it under the tree.
+I treated Khushi to Fashion & Lifestyle Blogger Course and a photo shoot last year and Ariana Grande & Moosewala concert the year before.

 - Look for new ways to promote memories that do not centre around stuffing used wrapping paper into a trash bag (this is something I have trying to avoid for the last few years.
 Why not go Christmas carolling, have a Christmas game night or do Christmas arts and crafts together as a family.